sujeetD5/terraform-provider-vthunder-automation/README.md

 ## Go_struct_generate

 -   This is a module written in java which helps to generate Go code for a structure which is mapped with the paramaters provided in the "tf" file.
 -  ResourceUtil.java is an util class responsible to generate go code and accepts a Json string for input payload defined in Jsons.java.

+### Usage
+- Add the json structure of the input payload for an axapi for which a resource needs to be generated in the file "Jsons.java"
+- Replace the reference of Jsonobject in "ResourceUtil.java" with the newly added constant variable in Jsons.java.
+- Run the java class "ResourceUtil.java" using either cmd or any IDE.